microsoft/vss-web-extension-sdk/README.md

 ## Overview

-Core client SDK script files and TypeScript declare files needed for developing [Visual Studio Team Services Extensions](https://www.visualstudio.com/integrate/extensions/overview).
+Client SDK and TypeScript declare files for developing [Visual Studio Team Services Extensions](https://www.visualstudio.com/integrate/extensions/overview).

 The core SDK script, `VSS.SDK.js`, enables web extensions to communicate to the host Team Services frame and to perform operations like initializing, notifying extension is loaded or getting context about the current page.